Do I really need to do Responsible Manager (RM) Training?

 Look for a course that:

-• identifies “big ticket” items on the regulatory scene at the time – for example, in recent, times one might expect at least some discussion of ASIC’s interest in cyber security and the 2021 reforms relating to breach reporting.
+- identifies “big ticket” items on the regulatory scene at the time – for example, in recent, times one might expect at least some discussion of ASIC’s interest in cyber security and its focus on misleading or deceptive conduct, particularly in relation to ESG matters.

 It is the responsibility of the licensee (and not your responsibility as RM) to maintain competence under section 912A(1)(e) and therefore to ensure that the RMs’ knowledge and skills are kept up to date.
 However, there can be implications for you if the licensee fails in this regard.
 For example, if the licensee contravenes the obligation under section 912A(1)(e), you may, as RM, be considered to be involved in that contravention.
 Being involved in the contravention of a financial services law by another person provides grounds for ASIC to ban you from the financial services industry under section 920A of the Act.